Beyond the Edge of Stability via Two-step Gradient Updates: Illustration of period-2 and period-4 orbits

 \section{Illustration of period-2 and period-4 orbits}

-In the proof of local convergence to the period-2 orbit in (\ref{eq:period2_lr_bound}), we give a bound of learning rate as $\sqrt{5}-1\approx 1.236$.
-Local convergence is guaranteed if the learning rate is smaller than it.
+In the setting of $f(x)=\frac{1}{4}(x^2-1)^2$, local convergence is guaranteed if $\eta<\sqrt{5}-1\approx 1.236$ by taylor expansion of $F^2_\eta$ around the orbit.
 Conversely, if the learning rate is larger than it, although the period-2 orbit still exists, GD starting from a point infinitesimally close to the orbit still escapes from it.
 This is when GD converges to a higher-order orbit.

 Figure~\ref{fig:xy_three_lr} precisely shows the effectiveness of such a bound where GD converges to the period-2 orbit when $\eta=1.235<\sqrt{5}-1$ and a period-4 orbit when $\eta=1.237>\sqrt{5}-1$.